lkhaoua12/alx-low_level_programming/README.md

-this is readme file for the low-lovel programing repo
+this is readme file for the low-lovel programing project